 Boost Immunity: The phytonutrients in raw honey have antibacterial and antiviral properties that may help boost the immune system and fight sickness.
 If you’re feeling a little under the weather, try combining 1 tablespoon of honey and 2 teaspoons of lemon juice in a 1/2 cup of hot, but not boiling, water.

 Sleep Aid: Honey is known to facilitate the action of tryptophan, which helps make people sleepy.

-Allergy Relief: The daily consumption of locally harvested honey is said to to reduce any allergies you have to localized plant pollens.
+Allergy Relief: The daily consumption of locally harvested honey is said to reduce any allergies you have to localized plant pollens.

 Energy Booster: Mix honey with some water then drink the solution.
 Honey’s glucose content will be absorbed by the brain and in the bloodstream, reducing fatigue in the process.

 Improve Blood Flow: Honey, being rich in glucose, is known to improve the blood flow through the fortification of blood’s formation.
 Glucose provides energy in the bloodstream, which is distributed throughout the body.
 As a result, the blood produced has the proper consistency, flowing smoothly through the blood vessels.
-Glucose is believed to prevent capillary damage due to its ability to improve your blood flow.
+Glucose is believed to prevent capillary damage due to its ability to improve blood flow.